isomerpages/moe-junyuansec/_school-programmes/Direct School Admission (DSA–SEC).md

 <p><strong>APPLICATION PROCESS</strong>
 </p>
 <p>Application for DSA-Sec can be submitted through the online DSA-Sec Portal.
-The application is free-of-charge and will be open from 7 May 2025, 11 am to 3 Jun 2025, 3pm.
-For more details, please refer to MOE website –
-<a rel="noopener noreferrer nofollow" target="_blank">www.moe.gov.sg/dsa-sec</a>.</p>
+The application is free-of-charge and will be open from 6 May 2026, 11 am to 2 Jun 2026, 4.30 pm.
+For more details, please refer to MOE website – <a rel="noopener noreferrer nofollow" target="_blank">www.moe.gov.sg/dsa-sec</a>.</p>
 <p><strong>SCHEDULE FOR DSA-SEC EXERCISE<br></strong>
 </p>
 <table style="minWidth: 75px">